RebeccaSalles/CorrTrack/README.md

 * `--corr-val-optim` goes only to the hyper-parameter search; `--corr-val` goes only to the CorrTrack run when using the orchestrator.
 * `--track-min-dist` is forwarded to brute-force, CorrTrack, and comparison stages; hyper-parameter search always keeps min-distance tracking disabled.
 * `--train-ratio` affects the parameter search and comparison steps.
-* `--artifact-mode` is forwarded to brute-force and CorrTrack runs, switching between incremental writes (“iterative”) and single final dumps (“final”).
+* `--artifact-mode` is forwarded by the orchestrator only to brute-force and CorrTrack run stages.
+* `--artifact-buffer-max-rows` is currently a direct stage-script option; the orchestrator does not forward it.

 ---